hesco/Mojolicious-Plugin-INIConfig-Extended/README.md

     test suite from ::INIConfig and ::INIConfig::Extended introduces no regression and may be used as a drop in replacement.

+    v0.02 now records a default.config_files key in the returned configuration hash which returns an array ref of files used to build the configuration.

 OPTIONS
     Mojolicious::Plugin::INIConfig::Extended inherits all options from
     Mojolicious::Plugin::INIConfig and supports the following new ones.